freenetconf/yang-creator/README.md

 Open browser url 'http://127.0.0.1:8888'

 To register/login enter wanted 'username' and 'password'.
-This gives you ability to manage your yang files.
+This gives you ability to manage your YANG files.

 If you have module that imports another module, you need to create/import all depended module and save them.
 After that you can use your module.